 2. Vertical

-Such types of boundaries occur in between hierarchical levels of the organizations related to rank, seniority, class, power, authority, etc.
+Such types of boundaries occur between hierarchical levels of the organizations related to rank, seniority, class, power, authority, etc.

 3. Stakeholder